City Rocks at the Royal Albert Hall

 Photos: Mike Marsland

-For further information about City Rocks and future events visit here.
+For further information and future events visit City Rocks’s website here.